Sea urchin sperm exploit extremum seeking control to find the egg: Abstract

 \section{Abstract}

-Sperm perform extremely demanding tasks with minimal mechanosensory capabilities.
-The cells must quickly navigate in a noisy environment and find an egg within a short time window for successful fertilization without any global positioning information.
+Sperm cells perform extremely demanding tasks with minimal capabilities.
+The cells must quickly navigate in a noisy environment to find an egg within a short time window for successful fertilization without any global positioning information.
 Many research efforts have been dedicated to derive mathematical principles that explain their superb navigation strategy.
-Here we discover that the navigation strategy of sea urchin sperm is a well-established adaptive control technique known as extremum seeking.
-This bridge between mathematical control theory and the biology of taxis in microorganisms is expected to deepen our understanding of the process.
-For example, it suggests the characterization of the signaling pathway as an adaptive band pass filter.
-Moreover, it will guide engineers in developing bio-inspired miniaturized robots for source seeking with minimal sensors.
+Here we show that the navigation strategy of sea urchin sperm, also known as helical klinotaxis, is a natural implementation of a well-established adaptive control paradigm known as extremum seeking.
+This bridge between control theory and the biology of taxis in microorganisms is expected to deepen our understanding of the process.
+For example, the formulation leads to a coarse-grained model of the signaling pathway that offers new insights on the peculiar switching-like behavior between high and low gain steering modes observed in sea urchin sperm.
+Moreover, it may guide engineers in developing bio-inspired miniaturized robots with minimal sensors.